Crispy Salted White Chocolate Oatmeal Cookies

-These Crispy Salted White Chocolate Oatmeal Cookies have a shatteringly crisp exterior while maintaining a chewy center for the perfect cookie!
+These Crispy Salted White Chocolate Oatmeal Cookies have a shatteringly crisp exterior with a chewy center for the perfect cookie!

 And these cookies have a texture unlike anything else I’ve ever tasted.
 Right out of the oven, they have a shatteringly crisp exterior that crumbles in your mouth in the best possible way.
-After they sit overnight, they maintain the crispy exterior and gain a delicious chewiness so after they shatter, you have that yummy delicious chew everyone loves in a good oatmeal cookie.
+After they sit overnight, they maintain a crispy exterior.
+They also have a delicious chewiness so after they shatter, so you have that delicious chew everyone loves in a good oatmeal cookie.
 They’re so good.

-Though, for some reason, as I continued expanding my baking repertoire and even more so after starting Bakerita (because everyone knows food bloggers rarely repeat a recipe), these cookies fell to the wayside.
-I stopped making them, and replaced them with a plethora of other cookies.
+Though as I continued expanding my baking repertoire, these cookies fell to the wayside.
+I stopped making them and replaced them with a plethora of other cookies.

-Last night though, when I sat in my kitchen, surrounded by softening butter, an array of sugars, organic eggs, oats, and tons of kinds of chocolate, my eyes landed on my bars of white chocolate.
+Last night, as I sat in my kitchen, surrounded by softening butter, an array of sugars, organic eggs, oats, and tons of kinds of chocolate, my eyes landed on my bars of white chocolate.
 The memories of these amazing cookies came whizzing back.
-My cousin Sami and my friend Paige both remembered the cookies, and devoured them off the cookie sheets (after devouring half the dough).
+My cousin Sami and my friend Paige both remembered devouring the cookies off the cookie sheets.

 - 3/4 teaspoon baking powder